-Co-occurring neurodivergency
+Co-occurring neurodivergences

-People with one neurodivergency are more likely than not to have at least one other neurodivergency.
+People with one neurodivergence are more likely than not to have at least one other neurodivergence.
 This is known as 'co-occurrence.'
 This will impact how their neurodivergence affects them as individuals.
 It will also inform the adjustments that are needed to help them function in a world that isn't always designed for them.